 We produce solar modules, which are an array of interconnected solar cells encased in a weatherproof frame, and products that use solar modules.
 Solar cells are the most important component of solar modules.
 Our solar cells are currently made from mono-crystalline and multi-crystalline solar wafers through multiple manufacturing steps.
 Solar wafers are the most important material for making solar cells.
-Solar ingots are the most important material for making solar cells at reduced prices in line with the decreasing selling prices of our solar modules, our revenues and margins could be adversely impacted, either due to higher manufacturing costs than our competitors or write-downs of inventory, or both.
+Solar ingots are the most important material for making solar cells.
+Solar ingots are the most important material for making solar wafers.
+If we are unable to procure silicon raw materials and solar ingots, wafers and cells at reduced prices in line with the decreasing selling prices of our solar modules, our revenues and margins could be adversely impacted, either due to higher manufacturing costs than our competitors or write-downs of inventory, or both.
 Our market share could decline if our competitors are able to offer better pricing than we are.